 Brookhaven, located in both Fulton County and Dekalb County, offers its residents a true sense of community.
 Brookhaven is one of Atlanta's most historic and affluent communities, located just miles from the city’s premier restaurants and shopping malls, Lenox Square and Phipps Plaza.
+If you do not want to venture far, Town Brookhaven offers shopping and a variety of restaurants.
+Brookhaven is in a great location in that it is convenient to Buckhead and Midtown as well as suburbs which include Dunwoody and Sandy Springs.
 Residents enjoy Little Nancy Creek Park, a newly-acquired five-acre park in addition to Brookhaven Park, a 17-acre park with fields, a basketball court, playground, picnic shelter and walking trails.
 Residents are invited to join Brookhaven Friends, a volunteer group dedicated to raising funds for Children's Healthcare of Atlanta.
 The Historic Brookhaven Neighborhood Association hosts many events throughout the year for residents.
 A mixture of mansions old and new, Craftsman bungalows and mixed-use developments, many people are proud to call Brookhaven home.

 - Brookhaven Reporter